Catch A Lift: Utah’s Lift-Served Mountain Biking

 Lessons

-Sundance resort offers mountain biking skills clinics for all levels.
-Clinics are run on a daily basis during operating hours and must be reserved at least 24 hours in advance.
-Clinics can be tailored to all ability levels from beginner to advanced and women's clinics are offered.
+Sundance Resort offers 2.5-hour mountain biking skills clinics for all levels.
+Clinics are run on a daily basis at 10AM and 2PM and must be reserved at least 24 hours in advance.
+Clinics can be tailored to all ability levels from beginner to advanced and cover anything from the basics to balance tips to high-speed descents and technical terrain.
+Don't miss Sundance's popular Women's Clinics as well.

 The Trails

-With the Outlaw Express upgrade completed in summer of 2022, Sundance constructed a few new flow trails like the Novice Flow Trail more suited to mountain bikers just getting the hang of things.
-The trails at Sundance are ideal for intermediate and advanced riders and cater to both cross country pedaling and downhill riders.
-Lower Lift Line is a newer blue square trail that offers fun flowy sections.
+When the Outlaw Express upgrade was completed in 2022, Sundance constructed a few new flow trails, like the Novice Flow Trail, suitable for newer riders.
+The trails at Sundance are ideal for confident intermediate and advanced riders and cater to both cross country pedaling and downhill riders.
+Lower Lift Line is a cruisy blue square trail that offers fun flowy sections.

-There are also a handful of downhill trails that will deliver thrills.
-Rock Drop is the trail used in Sundance’s downhill race and features steep sections weaving in and out of trees with a few rock gardens and sizable drops.
+Intermediate and advanced riders can head all the way up to Mandan Summit to get their kicks on steeps, berms, rollers and jumps along the flowing trails that descend the mountain.
+Rock Drop is the trail used in Sundance’s downhill races and features steep sections weaving in and out of trees with a few rock gardens and sizable drops.
 Archie’s Loop is a perennial favorite for its swell mountain views.
-Fall riding should not be missed at Sundance; the sight of the changing leaves below Mount Timpanogos is a glorious.
+Fall riding should not be missed at Sundance; the sight of the changing leaves below Mount Timpanogos is glorious.

 Park City Mountain Lift-Served Mountain Biking